orangecoding/fredy/README.md

 </p>

 ## Immoscout
-I have added **EXPERIMENTAL** support for Immoscout.
+I have added **experimental** support for Immoscout.
 Immoscout is somewhat special, coz they have decided to secure their service from bots using Re-Capture.
 Finding a way around this is barely possible.
 For _Fredy_ to be able to bypass the check, I'm using a service called [ScrapingAnt](https://scrapingant.com/).
 The trick is to use a headless browser, rotating proxies and (once successful validated) re-send the cookies each time.

 To be able to use Immoscout, you need to create an account at ScrapingAnt.
 Configure the ApiKey in the "General Settings" tab (visible when logged in as administrator).
 The rest should be done by _Fredy_.
 Keep in mind, the support is experimental.
 There might be bugs and you might not always get pass the re-capture check, but most of the time it works pretty good :)